wp-plugins/easy-digital-downloads-location-export/readme.txt

 1. Export CSV By Date and Location

 == Changelog ==

+= 1.0.0.5: May 2, 2014 =
+* Fixed ajax bug which prevented on-the-fly country changes with state updates

 = 1.0.0.4: April 15, 2014 =
 * Fixed bug if filtering just by country and NOT state.